-- The Executive Committee meets weekly and oversees operational issues such as progress against the business plan and allocation of resources for business planning. - The Policy Committee meets two to three times a month and advises on the development and implementation of policy.
+- The Policy Committee meets two to three times a month and advises on the development and implementation of policy.
 The Committee is concerned with policy substance and alignment with strategy. - The Regulatory Interventions Committee meets two to three times a month and oversees a range of enforcement issues across economic, safety and monitoring functions.